 - DISA IAVA Database And STIGS

 - Open Vulnerability And Assessment Language

 - National Council of ISACs

 National Vulnerability Database

-NVD is the U.S. government repository of standards based vulnerability management data represented using the Security Content Automation Protocol (SCAP).
-This data enables automation of vulnerability management, security measurement, and compliance.
-NVD includes databases of security checklists, security related software flaws, misconfigurations, product names, and impact metrics.
+NVD is the U.S. government repository of standards=based vulnerability management data represented using the Security Content Automation Protocol (SCAP).
+This data enables the automation of vulnerability management, security measurement, and compliance.
+NVD includes databases of security checklists, security-related software flaws, misconfigurations, product names, and impact metrics.

 79680 CVE Vulnerabilities 376 Checklists 249 US-CERT Alerts 4458 US-CERT Vuln Notes 10286 OVAL Queries 115232 CPE Names